joelvaneenwyk/huginn-wiki/Resque-Setup.md

-**Note: These are simply notes from a successful setup, not exact instructions**
+**Note: These are simply notes from a multiple worker per dyno setup on Heroku, not exact instructions**

 ### Gemfile
     group :production do